Develop your quality management and project leadership talents

 Together, these methodologies provide companies a powerful means to delight their customers and improve bottom-line results.
 Initially implemented in manufacturing firms, Lean Six Sigma techniques are now being used by hospitals, educational institutions, banks, retail operations, insurance companies and other service-related industries to reduce waste, improve customer service, and reduce costs.

-Once-a-week live classroom sessions with the instructor will be on Monday evenings 6:30 p.m. - 7:30 p.m.
+Once-a-week live online classroom sessions with the instructor will be on Tuesday evenings 6:30 p.m. - 7:30 p.m.
 These sessions will be archived for later viewing if the student is unable to participate in these live meetings.